+Simulation Study

 Briefly, three omic datasets consisting of 200 samples (split equally over two groups) and 260 variables were generated by modifying the degree of correlation and discrimination, resulting in four types of variables: 30 correlated-discriminatory (corDis) variables, 30 uncorrelated-discriminatory (unCorDis) variables, 100 correlated-nondiscriminatory (corNonDis) variables, and 100 uncorrelated-nondiscriminatory (unCorNonDis) variables (Supplementary Note, Supplementary Fig. 2).
-Three integrative classification methods were applied to generate multi-omic biomarkers panels of 90 variables each (30 variables from each omic dataset): a DIABLO model with either a full design (where the correlation between each pair of datasets as well as between each dataset and the phenotypic outcome was maximised) or the null design (where only the correlation between each dataset and the phenotypic outcome was maximised, see Methods), a concatenation-based sPLSDA classifier which consists of naively combining all datasets into one, and an ensemble of sPLSDA classifiers where a separate sPLSDA classifier was fitted for each omics dataset and the consensus predictions were combined using a majority vote scheme (see Supplementary Fig. 3).
-The purpose of the simulation study was to determine the effect of the design on the types of variables selected in the multi-omic biomarker panels and their corresponding error rates in the DIABLO models and their comparison with existing multi-step integrative strategies.
+Three integrative classification methods were applied to generate multi-omic biomarkers panels of 90 variables each (30 variables from each omic dataset): a DIABLO model with either a full design (where the correlation between all pairwise combinations of datasets, as well as between each dataset and the phenotypic outcome, were maximised) or the null design (where only the correlation between each dataset and the phenotypic outcome was maximised, see Methods), a concatenation-based sPLSDA classifier which consists of naively combining all datasets into one, and an ensemble of sPLSDA classifiers where a separate sPLSDA classifier was fitted for each omics dataset and the consensus predictions were combined using a majority vote scheme (see Supplementary Fig. 3).
+The purpose of the simulation study was to determine the effect of the design on the types of variables selected by the multi-omic biomarker panels and their corresponding error rates in the DIABLO models, and to compare them with existing multi-step integrative strategies.

 The concatenation, ensemble and DIABLO_null classifiers performed similarly across the various noise and fold-change thresholds.
-The DIABLO_full classifier led to a reasonable but greater error rate compared to the other approaches (Fig. 1a).
-Further the DIABLO_full classifier consistently selected mostly corDis variables as compared to the other integrative classifiers (Fig. 1b).
-Therefore, the simulation analysis highlighted how the design (connection between datasets) affects the flexibility of the DIABLO model, resulting in a trade-off between discrimination or correlation.
-DIABLO_null focuses on the selection of discriminatory variables and disregards most of the correlation between datasets (null design), whereas DIABLO_full selects highly correlated variables across all datasets, at a modest cost of reduced classification performance.
-Our next benchmark results on real biological datasets suggest that the variables selected by DIABLO_full may explain the correlation structure between biological layers, and provide a balance between important biological insights and prediction accuracy.
+The DIABLO_full classifier had a reasonable but greater error rate compared to the other approaches (Fig. 1a), but consistently selected mostly correlated and discriminatory (corDis) variables, unlike the other integrative classifiers (Fig. 1b).
+This simulation highlights how the design (connection between datasets) affects the flexibility of the DIABLO model, resulting in a trade-off between discrimination or correlation.
+DIABLO_null focuses on the selection of discriminatory variables and disregards most of the correlation between datasets (null design), whereas DIABLO_full selects highly correlated variables across all datasets, at the cost of reduced classification performance.
+Because the variables selected by DIABLO_full better reflect the correlation structure between biological compartments, however, we hypothesized that they might provide a balance between prediction accuracy and biological insight.

 DIABLO identifies molecular networks with superior biological enrichment

-We applied various integrative approaches to multi-omics datasets (mRNA, miRNA, and CpG) to four cancers - colon, kidney, glioblastoma (gbm) and lung, and identified multi-omics biomarker panels that were predictive of high and low survival times (Table 1).
-We then compared the network properties and biological enrichment of the selected features between the multi-omics biomarker panels.
+To assess this, we turn to real biological datasets.
+We applied various integrative approaches to cancer multi-omics datasets (mRNA, miRNA, and CpG) – colon, kidney, glioblastoma (gbm) and lung – and identified multi-omics biomarker panels that were predictive of high and low survival times (Table 1).
+We then compared the network properties and biological enrichment of the selected features across approaches.